geoserver/geoserver-history/doc/en/user/source/data/wfs.rst

    * - :guilabel:`BUFFER_SIZE`
      - Specifies a buffer size (in number of features).
 Default is ``10`` features.
    * - :guilabel:`TRY_GZIP`
-     - Specifies that the server should use GZIP to transfer data if supported by the server.
+     - Specifies that the server should transfer data using compressed HTTP if supported by the server.
    * - :guilabel:`LENIENT`
      - When checked, will try to render features that don't match the appropriate schema.
 Errors will be logged.
    * - :guilabel:`MAXFEATURES`